 Consult with your family or friends.

 When we want to employ someone, we generally contact our friends or family, to check whether they had a positive experience with someone or not.
 It’s a good idea to ask your friends and family for recommendations, whether you’re looking for a contractor or a real estate agent.
 When it comes to it, though, there are a few factors to consider.
-Go to numbers 4,3,2,1 when you get a recommendation from a family member.
-Once you’ve gotten a recommendation, double-check that they’re familiar with your market.
+Go to steps 4,3,2,1 when you get a recommendation from a family member.
+Once you’ve got a recommendation, double-check that they’re familiar with your market.

 Are you confident that if your family purchased a home with a buyer’s real estate agent in North York, the same buyer’s real estate agent is also familiar with the High Park area?
 Or any other Toronto micro market.
 The real estate market in Toronto is divided into numerous micro markets.
-It’s critical that your real estate agent is knowledgeable with the market dynamics in your target locations.
+It’s critical that your real estate agent is knowledgeable about the market dynamics in your target locations.

-Engage the services of a full-time real estate agent.
+Engage the services of a full-time real estate agent

 It may appear easy, yet some buyers or sellers overlook this little but crucial detail just because someone suggests them to someone else.
 The Toronto Real Estate Board has approximately 60,000 Realtors.
 The majority of them aren’t full-time real estate agents.
 As a buyer or seller, you must work with someone who does real estate full-time, every day.
 Real estate transactions are among the costliest things a person may do in their lifetime.
 As a result, you’ll want someone beside you who does it on a daily basis and as a full-time career, not as a side hustle.
 Toronto’s real estate market is a high-demand, fast-changing market that is divided into several micro markets.

 You should select a good realtor that understands how to assist you with your real estate requirements.
 The difference between choosing a good real estate agent in Toronto and going with a part-time relative might mean losing your ideal property since your realtor was unable to strategically assist you based on current market developments.